 In most cases, if the Board does not have coverage information for an employer for a specific period of time, it will send out an inquiry notice to a business requiring the business to identify how it is complying with the mandatory coverage provisions of the WCL – if the business secured a workers' compensation policy, or if the business is legally exempt from the workers' compensation coverage requirement.

 If no response is received, the first penalty notice will be sent.
-The penalties for noncompliance are $2,000 for every 10-day period without coverage (WCL §52 ).
+The penalties for noncompliance are up to $2,000 for every 10-day period without coverage (WCL §52 ).
 By the time that an employer receives their first penalty notice, the penalty may be more than $12,000.
 The penalty accrues for the time period in which the employer had no workers' compensation coverage and had individuals providing services integral to the business.

 Once the Board levies a penalty, businesses have 30 days from the date of the initial penalty to seek redetermination review of such penalty, explaining why there was a lapse in coverage and asking for the penalty to be reduced.
 Information about how to seek redetermination review is located on the back of the penalty notice.
 The Board processes the redetermination review of penalties based on information provided by the business.
 Redetermination determinations may result in penalties being rescinded, reduced or upheld.

 If the business has not either paid or sought redetermination review of the penalty within approximately three months, the Board sends the penalty to collection agencies.
 If the collection agencies are not successful in collecting the penalty, then the Board is able to issue a judgment against the business for the delinquent penalty amounts.
 All monies collected are deposited into the Uninsured Employer's Fund, the special fund used to pay no insurance claims.